Updated: Jul 15

 I'd say that both descriptions aren't quite accurate.
 Our human nature causes us to separate things into black and white, wrong and right, when this is hardly the case.

 Is kratom helpful for people experiencing chronic pain?
 No doubt it is.
-Is kratom a helpful alternative for reducing opioid withdrawal symptoms?
-I'd say yes.
-Is kratom potentially addictive and can have dangerous, even lethal, consequences?
+Is kratom a safe and helpful alternative for reducing opioid withdrawal symptoms?
+I'd say definitely not because of the risks involved concerning addiction and withdrawal.
+Is kratom potentially highly addictive and can have dangerous, even lethal, consequences?
 Definitely.

 Just like with any potentially addictive substance, herbal or not, precautions must be taken and care should be exercised.

-With that caveat, if you are using kratom to manage chronic pain or mood disorders, then you should know that you don't have to go through this alone.
+With that caveat, if you are using kratom or going through kratom withdrawal to manage chronic pain or mood disorders, then you should know that you don't have to go through this alone.
 There are many different approaches to chronic pain, mood disorders, and even opioid withdrawal like acupuncture, diet, botanical medicines and so much more.
 Don't hesitate to discuss your health concerns with a naturopathic physician.

-Kratom is a powerful herb used that, when used correctly, can be extremely helpful for a number of different conditions.
+Kratom is a powerful herb used that some find helpful but it is highly addictive and there is a huge cause of concern with withdrawal symptoms.
 Don't hesitate to contact your naturopathic physician with any questions or health concerns you may have.